Use Swrve surveys to gather customer insights, and make better decisions. Do people like the login? How about that new feature? How was your flight?

 To target the right passengers they set Swrve up to take information direct from a customer’s boarding pass.
 This lets Swrve know exactly where and when a passenger is landing.
 The where is critical.
 In fact it is a geofence.
 Once broken, Swrve knows the passenger has just landed.

-The moment the passenger turns off flight mode, Swrve inside their phone knows that they just broke the geofence for Manchester Airport.
-This trigers a personalised notification asking the passenger to rate their flight.
+Swrve knows that the passenger has just broken the geofence for Manchester Airport at the moment they turn off flight mode.
+This triggers a personalised notification asking the passenger to rate their flight.